vpon-sdk/vpon-sdk.github.io/en/android/mediation/android-dfp.en.md

 permalink:       android/mediation/dfp/
 lang:           "en"
 ---
+# Latest Information
+---
+According to Google Ad Manager's announcement, Google Ad Manager will deprecate SDK Mediation in Creatives.
+Please refer to this [official annoucement](https://support.google.com/admanager/answer/9020684) to finish mediation setting in Yield Group.

+# Overview
+---
 This document provides instructions for using the Google Mobile Ads SDK to display banner ads.
-If you're not familiar setting banner and interstitial, review [integration guide] first for SDK and DFP.

-If you are using AdMob or DFP, please import 2 JARs into your project. ([download][1])
+If you are using AdMob or Google Ad Manager, please make sure below files are included in your project.

 1. Fundamental SDK
 2. Adapter SDK